Simple Cinnamon & Sugar Pumpkin Donuts

 Have you ever made donuts at home?
 How about baked pumpkin donuts with cinnamon and sugar on them?
 If not, I suggest you make these with breakfast stat.
 They are seriously amazing!
 Read on for more about our special Christmas morning pumpkin donuts, including the recipe below.

 A couple of weeks ago, I made these pumpkin donuts topped with cinnamon and sugar and everyone went nuts over them.
 They were so good, in fact, that I’ve decided to make them Christmas morning for my whole family when we’re all home together for the holidays.
 This will be no easy task given the number of mouths I have to feed, but there’s so good it’s worth it.

-As one of five daughters (no boys… my poor dad… blah, blah, blah.. not original) who live in five different cities across the country, Christmas is the single holiday we almost always all get together to celebrate.
+As one of five daughters (no boys… my poor dad… blah, blah, blah.. not original) who live in four different cities across the country, Christmas is the single holiday we almost always all get together to celebrate.
 This year, all five girls will be home together for over a week.
-That means that on Christmas morning, I’ll be feeding five daughters, two parents, two brothers-in-law, and four grand children, all of whom enjoy a good donut indulgence.
+That means that on Christmas morning, I’ll be feeding five daughters, two parents, two brothers-in-law, and four grandchildren, all of whom enjoy a good donut indulgence.
 I have full faith that many of them will eat more than one.